ISPAH Board of Directors

 Trevor was the founding National President of the Australian Health Promotion Association (AHPA) and is a Life Member of AHPA.
 Internationally he is Global Vice President for Advocacy of the International Union for Health Promotion and Education (IUHPE), and manages that organisation’s global advocacy.
 He is also Chairman of Global Advocacy for Physical Activity (GAPA), the Advocacy Council of ISPAH.
 Trevor has over 25 years’ experience in health promotion practice, policy and research and has published book chapters and over 50 papers in peer reviewed journals.
 He has given many national and international conference presentations and workshops.
 He has participated in guideline and policy development in Australia, Canada and the United States and at global level.

-Karen is a researcher within the British Heart Foundation (BHF) Centre on Population Approaches for NCD Prevention at the University of Oxford, UK.
-Prior to commencing this role she held research positions at Loughborough University UK, and the University of Sydney, Australia.
+Karen is a Lecturer in Public Health within the Norwich Medical School at the University of East Anglia.
+Prior to commencing this role she held research positions in physical activity and public health at the University of Oxford, University of Sydney, and Loughborough University.
 Karen’s primary research interest is in population approaches to physical activity promotion, through different sector and multi-sectoral approaches, and how to translate effective interventions into national policy and action.
 Her PhD (Loughborough University, UK) examined the facilitators and challenges to developing and implementing national policy and large scale action to promote population levels of walking in England.
 Karen was the Secretariat for ISPAH (since 2014) before becoming the Board lead for Governance in April 2016.
-Karen is also a Steering Committee member for the European Network for Health Enhancing Physical Activity (HEPA Europe) and a member of the UK Expert Committee for Physical Activity.
+Karen is also a Steering Committee member for the European Network for Health Enhancing Physical Activity (HEPA Europe) and a member of the UK Chief Medical Officers’ Expert Committee for Physical Activity.

 Sjaan Gomersall is currently a researcher with the Centre for Research on Exercise, physical Activity and Health at The University of Queensland, Australia.
 Sjaan has a BPhysio (Hons) (2008) and a PhD (2013) from the University of South Australia.
 Her current research focuses on the measurement of physical activity and use of time and how to facilitate behaviour change in these two key areas for improved health outcomes.
 Sjaan became a member of the Board in 2016 and is the Board lead for the ISPAH IT systems.
 Sjaan is also a member of the ISPAH Communications Committee.